openfaas/openfaas.github.io/_posts/2021-05-21-pytesting-in-openfaas.md

 ---
-title: "Testing Python Functions with Pytest"
+title: "Test OpenFaaS Python Functions using Pytest"
-description: "Just because you can test in Prod doesn't mean you have to"
+description: "In this post we show you how to integrate Pytest into your OpenFaaS workflow.
+When you use the python-flask-template these tests are automatically integrated into the build process and your CI/CD workflow."
-date: 2021-05-15
+date: 2021-05-28
 image: /images/2021-05-pytesting/conor-samuel-K5BFXOsFp7g-unsplash.jpg
 categories:
   - python